ktechmidas/garlictipsbot/README.md

 Note the MySQL & Reddit config is in utils.py, you will need this information before you can use the bot.

+Also note you will need to run the python programs in some kind of loop, in bash I just do this:
+> while true; do /usr/bin/python /home/monotoko/build/reddit/tipbot.py; sleep 15; done

 # Testing

 Happy to accept pull requests, especially people good with automated testing.
 It took me hours to manually test this, hours!